 While English is the lingua franca of the U.S., many businesses also understand that offering service in other languages makes sense, since not all of their customers are proficient in English.
-Those companies include insurers, and especially those that offer home insurance.
+Those companies include insurers — especially those that offer home insurance.

 To help aid consumers, a healthy number of insurance companies have Spanish-speaking services or offer contracts in Spanish or other languages.
 Allstate, for example, allows users to browse a Spanish-language version of their website.
-Now, however, some state legislators in Arizona want to make English the only legally-binding language for insurance contracts.
+Since 2018, however, some state legislators in Arizona have been trying to make English the only legally binding language for insurance contracts.
 Such a move would create a number of potential issues for Spanish-speaking consumers in the state.

-The law’s opponents charged that such a move would not only be discriminatory, but might increase the potential for fraud.
+The law’s opponents charged that such a move would not only be discriminatory but also potentially lead to an increase in fraud.
 Since some customers would still want to read a contract in their own language, even if the one they actually sign is in English, unscrupulous insurers could purposely transcribe a contract into another language incorrectly.
 That might lead to the insured agreeing to higher premiums, additional fees or more limited coverage than they expected.

 Proponents, however, say the bill will actually reduce the risk to insurers, incentivizing them to write more contracts in non-English languages.
 For example, a Nationwide Mutual Insurance Company lobbyist is reported to have said such a mandate would add a "layer of protection" in the case of lawsuits.

 The logic to that position is that the bill would disallow any variation introduced in the translated version to have any legal weight.
 According to the bill, "An insurance policy that is translated into a language other than English and that is issued for delivery by an insurer in this state does not amplify, extend or modify the terms of the English language version of the policy."
 What this means for both the insured and the insurance company is that any non-English translation of a contract cannot add to that contract.